Meithal/ccson/README.md

 `unsigned char`.

 ### Thread safety
-The library is not thread safe but can be if you provide yourself the memory your trees work with.
+The library is thread safe only if you allocate yourself the memory each tree uses.

 ### Encoding
 Only UTF-8 (with optional BOM) is supported.
 Encoding errors